nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Wedding planner requests to list all contacts.
 2. System displays a list of contacts.
 3. Wedding planner specifies which contact he wishes to delete.
-4. System requests for confirmation.
-5. Wedding planner confirms the deletion of contact.
-6. System displays a message for the successful deletion of contact.
+4. System displays a message for the successful deletion of contact.

    Use case ends.